rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 Why do we need OOP? ideally before OOP, we provide steps and those steps are executed sequentially.
 Lets say you want to restrict few sets of instruction only for a certain entity.
 For instance, In a car its engine, tyre, every other parts are specific to that car.
 Most times we want to replicate this real time entities in our code.
 In that sense how do we encapsulate things like a car? well we use Class.

 # Class
-Classes encapsulates **attributes**(variables, constants and methods) togher as one entity and only the objects that are created from that class can have those attributes.
+Classes encapsulates **attributes**(variables, constants and methods) together as one entity and only the objects that are created from that class can have those attributes.

 > Classes are like blueprints (a car design) from which we create objects (cars) and all the attributes(boy parts of the car) is unique to that object.

 Lets look at an example to understand clearly.
-Ideally each class is declared in its seperate file.
+Ideally each class is declared in its separate file.

 ```
 public class Hero {